Nature conservation

 IBRA Bioregion IBRA Subregion Known or predicted Geographic restrictions region

-Australian AlpsSnowy Mountains Known None
+Australian AlpsSnowy Mountains Known Only above 1100m elevation ASL (sub-alpine species).

-South Eastern HighlandsBondo Known None
+South Eastern HighlandsBondo Known Only above 1100m elevation ASL (sub-alpine species).